Water Supply Information

 Frost-free Hydrants Policy - or - PDF

-These Frequently Asked Questions about ground water and water wells include information on the proper abandonment and plugging of wells that are no longer being used.
+The Indiana Department of Natural Resources (IDNR) Frequently Asked Questions about ground water and water wells include information on the proper abandonment techniques, ground water quality, driller and well requirements, and well-related records database.

 Indiana Public Water Supply Database